manish-jandu/url-shortner-be/README.md

 A basic Url Shortner app

 Funcationalities
-1. Signup
+1. add new url ✅
-2. Login
+2. Rediriction
 3. all urls
-4. add new url
-5. get a url by id
+4. get a url by id
-6. delete the url
+5. delete the url [after 24 hours]
-7. Rediriction